-The fair values of the Term Loan, Senior Unsecured Notes due 2021 and the Senior Unsecured Notes due 2025 were based on a Level 2 inputs using quoted prices for identical liabilities in inactive markets at both December 31, 2018 (Successor) and 2017 (Predecessor).
-The carrying amounts related to the Company's other long-term debt obligations approximate their fair values under Level 3 calculations.
+The fair values in the table above were based on a Level 2 inputs using quoted prices for identical liabilities in inactive markets.
+The carrying amounts related to the Company's other long-term debt obligations, including finance lease obligations, approximate their fair values under Level 3 calculations.

-In 2018 (Successor), the Company entered into certain interest rate swap agreements (see Note 8.
+The Company has entered into certain interest rate swap agreements (see Note 8.
 Derivatives and Hedging Activity).
-At December 31, 2018 (Successor), the fair value of these derivative instruments was \$22.4 million, and was included in other long-term liabilities in the consolidated balance sheet.
-The fair value of these derivative financial instruments was based on a quoted market price, or a Level 2 computation.
-The Company had no derivative financial instruments as of December 31, 2017 (Successor).
+At December 31, 2019 and 2018, the fair value of these derivative instruments was \$50.7 million and \$22.4 million, respectively, and was included in other long-term liabilities in the consolidated balance sheets.
+The fair value of these derivative financial instruments was based on a quoted market price, or a Level 2 input.